aadityataparia/Simple-Insta/README.md

 # Simple Insta Features
+Simple Instagram clone with basic features
+Build as a side project, to have a personal instagram for our friend circle
 - Home Feed with all images from all users
 - As a user, I can register an account, sign in, and sign out
 - As a signed in user, I can upload an image